flutter-rs/flutter-rs/README.md

     - linux: `apt install libglfw3`
 - Install [flutter sdk](https://flutter.io)

 - Set flutter engine version.
-You can set this using either of the following methods.
+You can set this using any of the following methods.
+    - If you have flutter cli in your PATH, you're set.
     - Set FLUTTER_ROOT environment variable to your flutter sdk path
-    - Set FLUTTER_ENGINE_VERSION environment variable to your engine version.
+    - Set FLUTTER_ENGINE_VERSION environment variable.
 This commit version id can be found in `bin/internal/engine.version` file in flutter sdk folder.

 - Run `scripts/run.py` to get a running example.
     Note: The first run is going to take a while to download rust dependecies and flutter engine.